My Life in Film

-My Life in Film is a British television situation-comedy series written by Mark Chappell and originally aired on BBC Three, and then on BBC Two.
+My Life in Film is a British television situation-comedy series written by Mark Chappell and originally aired on BBC Three.
+It was directed by first-time television director Toby MacDonald.

 It uses iconography, situations and dialogue from films.
 Some of the show's humour is derived from the deliberate adaptation of these films to everyday settings, leading to preposterous results.

 The series ran for one season of six episodes in 2004.

 The characters

-The series revolves around three characters: Art (played by Kris Marshall), Jones (Andrew Scott), and Beth (Alice Lowe).
+The main character, Art Chapel (played by Kris Marshall) is an aspiring low-budget film-maker with an overactive imagination.
+The other characters are Jones (Andrew Scott), and Beth (Alice Lowe).

 Arthur ("Art")

 Art is the central character.
 He is a no-hoper dreaming of being a film director.
 Art constantly describes himself as "an independent low-budget filmmaker", despite having never made a film.
 He is continually coming up with ideas for storylines, and has written many scripts of apparently dubious quality.

 Jones

 Jones is Art's long-suffering best friend.
 They share a London flat in a small, old apartment complex.
 Jones is frequently the sufferer of mishaps brought about by Art's inability to deal with the real world, yet appears to need to look after him despite Art's many faults.